Welcome to the English-language website for Japan ME Association.

 Our advocacy extends to the broad spectrum of public medicine and policy matters that affect ME patients in Japan.
 At the end of 2017, we publicly opposed the publication of proposed “Treatment Guidelines for ME/CFS for Japan (Draft)” which presented graded exercise therapy (GET) as its most highly-rated treatment, among other serious problems.
 We continue to monitor the status of this document.

-JMEA works to raise accurate awareness about ME in Japan, where ME remains ignored and largely misunderstood as an illness of fatigue, and where accurate information about the disease is scarce among medical professionals and the public.
+JMEA works to raise accurate awareness about ME in Japan, where ME remains neglected and misunderstood as a “fatigue” illness with psychogenic factors, and where accurate information and recognition of the disease as a serious biomedical disease is scarce among medical professionals and the public.

-Our Japanese website serves as a central resource for patients in Japan, many of whom are unable to access or to participate in the international online ME community due to an English-language barrier.
+Our Japanese website serves as a central resource for patients in Japan, many of whom are unable to access or to participate in the international online ME community due to their English-language barrier.
 We publish the latest global ME news in Japanese on our website as well as in materials that we distribute to the public.

 Stimulating Biomedical Research and Improving Medical Care